-Affected by some studies that use smartphones, which are more common than VR equipment, as the carrier of immersive stroke rehabilitation systems, we decided to develop a mobile phone augmented real-time rehabilitation system based on the principle of mirror therapy, which is suitable for stroke patients in perform daily rehabilitation exercises at home with their own mobile phone and lightweight, inexpensive equipment.
+Affected by some studies that use smartphones, which are more common than VR equipment, as the carrier of immersive stroke rehabilitation systems, we decided to develop a mobile phone augmented real-time rehabilitation system based on the principle of MT, which is suitable for stroke patients in perform daily rehabilitation exercises at home with their own mobile phone and lightweight, inexpensive equipment.
+The system should obtain the advantage of immersive rehab feedback to ensure its superior effectiveness than MT, but preserve MT’s advantages of cost, portability and convenience.

 Chapter 2 Methodology and Material